What are leeches and their use in medicine?

 Leeches are primarily found in freshwater lakes, ponds or rivers.
 Historically, leech collectors would wade in leech-infested waters collecting these as they allowed the leeches to attach themselves to their legs.
 The problem with these leeches is they carry in their gut the bacteria Aeromonas hydrophilia, which can be passed to the patient during therapy and cause pneumonia, septicaemia or gastroenteritis.

 Nowadays, leeches for medical use are bred in laboratories under sterile conditions in order to reduce secondary infections in patients.
 There are 2 species of therapeutic leeches, Hirudo medicinalis (European medical leech) and Hirudo michaelseni.

-Leeches work by attaching themselves to the patient by means of their 2 suckers (located at either ends of their bodies).
+Leeches work by attaching themselves to the patient by means of their 2 suckers (located at either end of their bodies).
 One of these suckers surrounds the leech's mouth, which contains 3 sets of jaws that bite through the patient's skin, making a Y-shaped incision.
-As the leeches suck the blood they release certain chemicals via their saliva that deliver the main therapeutic benefits of hirudotherapy.
+As the leeches suck the blood they release certain chemicals via their saliva and this delivers the main therapeutic benefits of hirudotherapy.

 - Local anaesthetic – this numbs the area so much so that the patient feels hardly any pain, other than the initial bite.
 Often, people bitten by leeches in nature are unaware of it until afterwards when they notice a Y-shaped incision and a trickle of blood that is hard to stop.

 - Vasodilator and prostaglandin – helps reduce swelling.